anakic/querystorm-docs/New docs/Managing packages.md

 ### Types of feeds

-If you are distributing packages inside your network, a shared network folder would be a good place to store packages.
+If you are distributing packages inside your network, a shared network folder will be a good place to store them.

 In cases where you want to distribute packages to users outside of your local network (e.g. to your clients), you can publish the package to an online NuGet server, like Azure Artifacts ([instructions](../todo)).